-the original sequence of the other events and leaves the occurrence time of the mid-quote event unchanged to the nearest second.
+continuous time and the reported times, we adjust the times of those mid-quote events that coincide with a trade by a small, i.i.d. uniform amount.
+This procedure retains the original sequence of the other events and leaves the occurrence time of the mid-quote event unchanged to the nearest second.
 The adjustment is uniformly distributed because we do not want to impose prior assumptions about the original ordering of the two events.
 A discussion of the adjustment procedure used and two possible alternatives is given in the Appendix, together with the results of a sensitivity analysis comparing the three adjustment rules.
 These results support the robustness of the main conclusions of our empirical findings.

 Summary statistics of the intertrade durations and durations between successive mid-quote events are given in Table 3 for the GM data.
 The average duration between mid-quote events is approximately 6.6 times the average intertrade duration.
-The results of fitting a restricted BV-g-HawkesE(2) model with the restrictions $(\pi{mm}^{(1)} = 0, \pi{mq}^{(1)} = 0, \pi{mq}^{(2)} = 0; m = 1, 2; q = 2 \text{ if } m = 1$ and q = 1 otherwise) are shown in Table 4.50 The deterministic components, $\mu_m(t; \gamma{m1}, ..., \gamma{m8})$, had exactly the same form as in equation (25).
-The restrictions imposed imply that the non-deterministic components of the intensity exhibit zero spillover effects, except for the $\tilde{\lambda}{mm}^{(2)}(t)$ components (m = 1, 2) which capture the j = 2 effect of m-type events on the mth intensity.
-The restricted model fits very well indeed, with only one of the diagnostic tests rejecting at the 5% level.
-Figure 2 graphs the estimated components of the mid-quote event and trade intensities (in panels (a),(c),(e) and (b),(d),(f) respectively) for a randomly selected trading day - day 21 of the dataset, i.e. 2 August 2000.
-The first panel of the mth column (m = 1, 2) shows the estimated total intensity, $\hat{\lambda}m(t)$, and estimated deterministic component, $\hat{\mu}m(t)$; the second shows the occurrence times of the q-type events $(q \neq m)$ in order to highlight the impact of these events on $\hat{\lambda}m(t)$; the third shows $\hat{\lambda}{mq}(t)$ $(q \neq m)$, which is the estimate of $\sum{j=1}^2 \tilde{\lambda}{mq}^{(j)}(t)$; and the fourth shows $\hat{\lambda}{mm}(t)$, the estimate of $\sum{j=1}^2 \tilde{\lambda}{mm}^{(j)}(t)$, together with S{mm} , the estimate of the spillover effect $\pi{mm}^{(2)} \tilde{\lambda}{mm}^{(2)}(\tau{20}) e^{-\rho{mm}^{(2)}(t-\tau{20})}$.
+The results of fitting a restricted BVg-HawkesE(2) model with the restrictions $(\pi{mm}^{(1)} = 0, \pi{mq}^{(1)} = 0, \pi{mq}^{(2)} = 0; m = 1, 2; q = 2$ if m = 1and q = 1 otherwise) are shown in Table 4.52 The deterministic components, $\mu_m(t; \gamma{m1}, ..., \gamma{m8})$, have exactly the same form as in equation (23).
+The restrictions imposed imply that the nondeterministic components of the intensity exhibit zero spillover effects, except for the $\tilde{\lambda}{mm}^{(2)}(t)$ components (m = 1, 2) which capture the j = 2 effect of m-type events on the mth intensity.
+The restricted model fits very well indeed, with only one of the diagnostic tests rejecting at the 5% level.53 Figure 2 graphs the estimated components of the mid-quote event and trade

-$^{^{50}}$ The results of fitting the unrestricted BV-g-HawkesE(2) model are not shown here since the unrestricted model was found to have identical log-likelihood and diagnostic statistics.
+$^{^{52}}$ The results of fitting the unrestricted BV-g-HawkesE(2) model are not shown here since the unrestricted model was found to have identical log-likelihood and diagnostic statistics.
 The 'restricted parameters' had MLEs very close to zero in the unrestricted model and the 'unrestricted parameters' were virtually identical for the two models.